Editor Guidelines

 • References should be listed in plain text in OJS references tab

-• Check that correct Section has been assigned (publication tab -> issue).
+• Check that the correct Section has been assigned (publication tab -> issue).